IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Once you have configured a Swift Object Storage backend, you also have the option of enabling a connection to a computing environment.
 To do so, you need to configure the database settings for :ref:`:ComputeBaseUrl` and  :ref:`:CloudEnvironmentName`.

 Once you have set up ``:ComputeBaseUrl`` properly in both Dataverse and your cloud environment, the compute button on dataset and file pages will link validated users to your computing environment.
-The compute button will redirect to:
+Depending on the configuration of your installation, the compute button will either redirect to:

-``:ComputeBaseUrl?containerName=yourContainer&temp_url_sig=yourTempUrlSig&temp_url_expires=yourTempUrlExpiry``
+``:ComputeBaseUrl?containerName=yourContainer&objectName=yourObject``

+if your installation's :ref:`:PublicInstall` setting is true, or:

+``:ComputeBaseUrl?containerName=yourContainer&objectName=yourObject&temp_url_sig=yourTempUrlSig&temp_url_expires=yourTempUrlExpiry``

-which you can configure properly in your cloud environment to generate a temporary URL for access to the Swift objects for computing.
+otherwise.
+You can configure this redirect properly in your cloud environment to generate a temporary URL for access to the Swift objects for computing.

 .. _Branding Your Installation: